Netru Indru Naalai (1974 film): Plot

-Two swindlers, Nalasivam and Dayalan kill the wife of a wealthy industrialist Manavalan Thangappapuram.
-The baby who was with the mother, escapes from their claws by the intervention of a farmer, who raises the child as his own child, naming him Manickam.
+Two swindlers, Nallasivam and Dayalan, kill Kanaga, the wife of a wealthy industrialist Manavalan Thangappapuram.
+The baby who was with the mother escapes from their claws by the intervention of a farmer, who raises the child as his own, naming him Manickam.
 Meanwhile, both criminals see Thangappapuram, with another baby in his arms, and persuade the widower that they saved him.
-Wild with joy by thinking that he has found his newborn child, Rathnam, Thangappapuram does not know that a terrible trap has just closed on him.
+Wild with joy by thinking that he has found his newborn child, Rathnam, Thangappapuram does not know that a terrible trap has just closed in on him.
 Indeed, this fake Rathnam allows both men, Nalasivam and Dayalan to steal some money from Manavalan Thangappapuram.
-But Manickam, finds that he is the real son of Thangappapuram and knows that his father is in a terrible trap.
-Manickam tries to prove that he is real Rathnam, but Thangappapuram does not believe Manickam.
-How Manickam makes his father believe him and save him from the fake Rathnam, Nalasivam and Dayalan – is the plot of the story.
+But Manickam finds that he is the real son of Thangappapuram and knows that his father is in a terrible trap.
+Manickam tries to prove that he is the real Rathnam, but Thangappapuram does not believe him.
+How Manickam makes his father believe him and save him from the fake Rathnam, Nalasivam, and Dayalan – is the plot of the story.

 Cast

-The casting is established according to the original order of the credits of opening of the movie, except those not mentioned.